torquatos/studiesConcepts/Database_concepts.md

 2 - Data: it is, in basic terms, facts and figures about anything.

 3 - Systematically:  that means that all data contains elements or features and attributes by which they can be identified

+4 - Relational Database: organised using tables composed by lines and columns.
+The Lines are the registers and the columns are the attributes.

+    4.1 To interact with the relational database, we use SQL - Structure Query Language